 “Agriculture is part of who we are as a community and something we are still quite passionate about here.
 We still have a large agricultural land base.
 It’s important and people still grow certain plants for food and for our ceremonies.”

 Kahéhtoktha knew about 80 per cent of the collection had originated in Indigenous communities, including her own.
 Settler cultures had acquired them, changed their names, some seeds had been commercialized, even patented, so they could be sold for profit.

 Kahéhtoktha wasn’t sure if enough people in her community shared her enthusiasm, so she invited Cate to Tyendinaga to talk about the collection.
 The response made it clear the interest was there and soon the volunteer group, Ratinenhayén:thos “they are the seed farmers” was formed.
-After just four meetings Ratinenhayén:thos had a plan approved by the broader community and were ready to meet with the Sisters, now with an even greater sense of urgency because the timeline for moving the seeds had been shortened from five years to two.
+After just four meetings Ratinenhayén:thos had a plan approved by the broader community and was ready to meet with the Sisters, now with an even greater sense of urgency because the timeline for moving the seeds had been shortened from five years to two.

 “It was a wonderful meeting and we instantly connected with each other because our motivation was not economic, our motivation was spiritual.
 We told them a little bit about our culture and history.
 Even our creation story teaches us the first woman brought seeds with her, and those plants still sustain us and our medicines even today.
 Then the Sisters asked us if we could put it in writing.
 Of course, being very oral people, we hadn’t even thought of writing a letter so that made us all laugh.
 The Sisters were looking around the room wondering what was so funny.”